PLASMA

 This means that the proportion of reactive species is particularly high, because these represent the medically effective part of the plasma cocktail.
 On the other hand, the proportion of visible light, UV and heat radiation is minimized.

-Cold plasma deactivates bacteria, germs, fungi and also multi-resistant pathogens.
+Cold plasma deactivates bacteria, fungi, viruses and also multi-resistant pathogens.
 It activates cell growth, blood circulation and cell metabolism and thus stimulates wound healing.

 Read more details on the topic: